usc-kb176/SGD213_Task-2-Wiki/Proposal/project_justification.md

 > Yes perfect, the prototype is a proof of concept, please don't waste time on creating art assets; if the game is fun with simple art assets, that is perfect.
 At least change the colour palette to be aesthetically pleasing though.

 * Do you need a menu system?
-> Well since I want you to make a proof of concept to show investors, I currently do not need a menu system but keep it in the back of your mind so we can add it futher down the line.
+> Well since I want you to make a proof of concept to show investors, I currently do not need a menu system but keep it in the back of your mind so we can add it further down the line.

 * Are there any themes you think are popular or you would like to see in your game?
 > Hmm... not really.
 I do like Looney Tunes though!
-I think silly games catch people's eyes?
+I think silly games catch people's eyes.

 ---